NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/services/dps/access-control/_index.md

 ### Example: Request information packages
 A client wishing to retrieve this information package must specify which package to retrieve using the package's DPS-ID.
-If the client has a consumer role linked to the preservation agreement governing the relevant information package, the DPS will initiate the dissemination process.
+If the client has a consumer role linked to the submission agreement governing the relevant information package, the DPS will initiate the dissemination process.

 ```mermaid
 sequenceDiagram